The Grain Storage Facility Safety Grant helps Minnesota farmers buy and install eligible safety equipment for on-farm grain bins or silos.

 Amount available

-- Farms may submit only one application per fiscal year.
+• Each farm may only apply once per fiscal year.

 Read the reimbursement examples below to understand how much you could receive.